 Cape Cod Tide Chart

-I love these particular tide tables because they're easy to read and print out well, too.
+The MMTA's charts are easy to read and print out well, too.

-Then I stick one copy on our fridge and one copy in each fishing bag.
+I make a few copies for each month.
+Then I stick one on our fridge, and the rest go in our beach, boating, and shellfishing bags.
 That way, we always have one handy whether we're on land or on the water.

-TO: Everyone Else Who Needs a Tide Chart
+Who Needs a Tide Chart?

 Beachgoers